ilijasdev/ilijasdev/README.md

 ## Crypto Projects
 ....
 I'm trying to find time for this part of my portfolio ...🤔
-- Crosschain Assets Monitoring _TBA_
+- Crosschain Assets Monitoring _In progress, check CCBT repo_
 - yield.credit alerting dApp for loans/offers/etc _TBA_
 - ...